-Learning Centers are open-entry labs where adult students, 18 years of age and older, receive assistance in gaining skills to attain personal and educational goals by working with faculty, staff, and tutors in small groups or one-on-one in a variety of subjects such as math, grammar, and reading.
+Basic Skills Learning Centers are open-entry labs where adult students, 18 years of age and older, receive assistance in gaining skills to attain personal and educational goals by working with faculty, staff, and tutors in small groups or one-on-one in a variety of subjects such as math, grammar, and reading.
 Computers are available for online instruction and assessment.
 Students may also enroll in the Learning Centers to gain employability skills, receive additional instructional support in High School Diploma subjects as referred by the diploma faculty and staff, obtain tutorial support in vocational/career technical education subject areas, and prepare for college-level assessments and coursework.
-Open-entry, GED/ HiSET Preparation is offered for adult students at the NOCE Anaheim Campus and Wilshire Learning Center.
+Open-entry, GED/ HiSET Preparation academic support is offered for adult students in the NOCE Basic Skills Learning Centers.
 For a list of courses, see course descriptions: Adult Basic Education (ABE and ABED).